 This is a debt spiral.
-This is a situation when your debts are increasing and the next step will lead you to debt default.
+This is a situation when your debts are increasing and the next step will lead you to a debt default.
 The spiral is easy to follow – you start from ‘no loan’ or ‘no debt’ to 2 or 3 loans.
-The debt includes now not only the money you actually took from the lender, but also the interest.
-So after you sum up these 2, in the end you will realize that you give back so much money that your daily needs can not be sustained anymore, or your prioritize your needs and will not be able to pay your debt.
+The debt includes now not only the money you actually took from the lender but also the interest.
+So after you sum up these 2, in the end, you will realize that you give back so much money that your daily needs cannot be sustained anymore, or your prioritize your needs and will not be able to pay your debt.

 Debt From Personal Injury